richb-hanover/OpenWrtScripts/README.md

-This process is reasonably secure - if the bad guy can read the label, they can also factory-reset the router (or steal TV or your silverware).
+This process is reasonably secure - if the bad guy can read the label, they can also factory-reset the router (or steal your TV or your silverware).
 Here's a sample label:

 ```text
 ======= Printed with: print-router-label.sh =======